Editorial criteria and processes

 Proofs are cycled between Nature’s production staff, our typesetter and the author by means of an online production-tracking system.
 Authors are provided with an encrypted link to this system after their paper has been accepted.

 Instructions for ordering reprints are provided after the paper is scheduled for publication.

 Publication and the media

-Original research papers are assigned to an issue two weeks before publication, at which time authors will receive an e-mail notifying them of their scheduled publication date.
-Many papers are published online ahead of the print publication date: these authors will also be informed by e-mail when the online publication date is confirmed.
-All authors are informed of publication dates, whether ahead of or simultaneous with, the printed issue, on the day that Nature schedules them.
+Nature papers are assigned to a print issue two weeks before publication, at which time authors will receive an e-mail notifying them of their scheduled print publication date.
+Many papers are published online ahead of print publication date: corresponding authors of these papers will be informed by e-mail when the online publication date is confirmed, one week ahead of publication

-Authors should try and be available to answer any enquiries in the days leading up to publication.
-Before publication, Nature's press office also informs the public information departments of all authors’ institutions to allow them to prepare their own publicity.
-Authors and their institutions are advised to coordinate any of their own publicity with Nature's press office, in the first instance by e-mail after their paper is accepted for publication.
+Before publication, the Journals and Editorial press office also informs the press / public information officers of authors' institutions to allow them to prepare their own publicity.
+Authors and their institutions are advised to coordinate any of their own publicity with the Journals and Editorial press office by e-mail after their paper is accepted for publication.

-The content of the press release and material described therein is embargoed until 1800 London time/1300 US Eastern Time on the day before publication and in all cases, authors are required to comply with Nature's pre-publicity and embargo policies.
+The content of the press release mailing and papers described therein is embargoed until 1600 London time/1100 US Eastern Time on the day of publication, which is the time at which the research is published and become publicly available.
+In all cases, authors are expected to abide by the Nature Research press and embargo policies.